offici5l/MiBypassTool/README.md

 MiBypassTool:

-- Bypass HyperOS Restriction(Couldn't add.
+- [1] Bypass HyperOS Restriction(Couldn't add.
 Please go to Mi Community to apply for authorization and try again.)

-note: that if your device was made directly with HyperOS from the factory, currently bypassing the restrictions is currently not possible.
+note: that if your device was made directly with HyperOS from the factory, currently bypassing the restriction [1] is currently not possible.

-- Bypass Restriction(Cant add more accounts to this SIM Card)
+- [2] Bypass Restriction(Cant add more accounts to this SIM Card)

 # Installation: